A Generic Numbering System based on Catalan Families of Combinatorial Objects: Abstract

 \section{Abstract}

-We study novel arithmetic algorithms on a canonical number representation based on the Catalan family of combinatorial objects.
+We describe arithmetic algorithms on a canonical number representation based on the Catalan family of combinatorial objects specified as a Haskell type class.

-Our algorithms work on a generic representation that we illustrate on instances like ordered binary and multiway trees, balanced parentheses languages as well as the usual bitstring-based natural numbers seen through the same generic interface as members of the Catalan family.
+Our algorithms work on a {\em generic} representation that we illustrate on instances members of the Catalan family, like ordered binary and multiway trees.
+We validate the correctness of our algorithms by defining an instance of the same type class based the usual bitstring-based natural numbers.

-For numbers corresponding to Catalan objects of low representation complexity, our algorithms provide super-exponential gains while their average and worst case complexity is within constant factors of their traditional counterparts.
+While their average and worst case complexity is within constant factors of their traditional counterparts, our algorithms provide super-exponential gains for numbers corresponding to Catalan objects of low representation size.